casperklein/bash-scripts/README.md

 Concatenate files (gziped files decompressed) and print on the standard output.

 ## chclone
-Copy ownership and file mod bits
+Copy ownership and mod bits

 ## cpm
 A file and directory copy tool with status indicators.